 When looking at your personal timeline for applying for a PhD, please note that you can usually only apply for funding once you have made an application or have an endorsement from the University.

-Fully funded PhD projects are usually well advertised; however, you should be prepared to spend some time researching your options and checking the details of any project you are interested in.
+Fully funded PhD projects or studentships are usually well advertised; however, you should be prepared to spend some time researching your options and checking the details of any project you are interested in.

 This is not an exhaustive list of Postgraduate Research Opportunities.
-If you cannot find a project you are interested in, please use the Subjects Search tab or the Find A PhD Supervisor tab.
+If you cannot find a project you are interested in, please use the Subjects Search tab, the Find A PhD Supervisor tab or contact the appropriate Faculty Hub:

 Funded PhD Study